Jia Yan is one of my favorite Sichuan-style Chinese restaurants in Paris. They have a large selection of dishes so I went there many times.

 Spicy Chongqing noodles, with additional ground pork and egg.

-Dry-fried Sichuan beef shreds (干煸牛肉丝).
+Dry-fried Sichuan beef shreds (干煸牛肉丝), with additional bowl of rice.
 It was really good!

 Above, I also had a couple of lamb skewers.

 Poached beef in chili oil with noodles.
-Quite spicy.
+Quite spicy and pretty good.

 Above, the noodles are hand-stretched in the shop and made fresh to order.